 Another strategy an educator can employ to foster positive self-talk among students is to simply model and practice positive self-talk as often as possible.
 Researchers at the Mayo Clinic suggest putting positive thinking into practice by actively replacing negative thoughts with statements that have a more positive, optimistic twist.
 For example, instead of saying “I am not going to get any better at this” we can say, “I will give it another try”.
 Or, instead of using language like “I’ve never done this before”, we can state “It’s an opportunity to learn something new”.
 Modeling positive self-talk can effectively demonstrate for young students that being more optimistic and less self-critical will lead to a more positive approach to life’s difficult situations and enhance one’s sense of self.

 Finally, encouraging students to write down a list of positive personal attributes and self-talk statements is another way for students to engage in positive self-talk.
 Scully suggests that helping students come up with their own list of positive thoughts, affirmations, and attributes can help them to understand what positive self-talk sounds like.
 Furthermore, urging students to list their positive attributes will commit these thoughts to memory and allow for a more fluid transition of using positivity in times of need as they maneuver through puberty.

 Using positive self-talk can positively impact the physical, social, and emotional well-being of school aged youth.
 By communicating the benefits of positive self-talk, modeling positive self-talk, and encouraging students to participate in positive self-talk by writing down positive personal attributes, adults can guide youth toward the lifelong benefits of reduced stress and overall better physical and emotional wellbeing.
 Positive self-talk can be a valuable tool that helps school age youth not only survive the puberty years but thrive as well.

-Written by: Sandi Metcalfe-Health Educator, Robert Crown Center for Health Education
+Written by: Sandi Metcalfe-Health Educator, Candor Health Education